Are lettuce microgreens a thing?

 How Much Seed Do You Need to Grow Lettuce Microgreens?

 I didn’t know, and I didn’t even really have a clue where to start.

 I went to the internet.

-The top Google response, after ads, that is, said to plant 1-ounce of seed to a 1020 tray.
+The top Google response, after ads, said to plant 1 ounce of seed in a 1020 tray.

-I'm making his quote much smaller, so you don't think this is my recommendation!
+Below is his quote, so you don’t think this is my recommendation!